glmvc/first-site-upgrade/README.md

-# :crystal_ball: first-site-upgrade
+# 🔮 first-site-upgrade

-## :flying_saucer: ... and with this website project i learn and challenge myself on my journey as a web developer
+## 🛸 ... and with this website project i learn and challenge myself on my journey as a web developer

-### :seedling: also this should be an *inspiration* and *resource* for anyone looking to get into or is just getting started with web development
+### 🌱 also this should be an *inspiration* and *resource* for anyone looking to get into or is just getting started with web development

-- #### visit the [first site upgrade website](https://glmvc.github.io/first-site-upgrade/ "first site upgrade website") and see for yourself :eyes:
+- #### visit the [first site upgrade website](https://glmvc.github.io/first-site-upgrade/ "first site upgrade website") and see for yourself 👀

-- #### check the [changelog on github](changelog.md "first site upgrade changelog on github") or on the [changelog page on the website](https://glmvc.github.io/first-site-upgrade/ "first site upgrade changelog") to see what has changed / been improved compared to the [first-site](https://glmvc.github.io/first-site/ "first site website") :clipboard:
+- #### check the [changelog on github](changelog.md "first site upgrade changelog on github") or on the [changelog page on the website](https://glmvc.github.io/first-site-upgrade/ "first site upgrade changelog") to see what has changed / been improved compared to the [first-site](https://glmvc.github.io/first-site/ "first site website") 📋

-- #### do you notice anything that's wrong, not ideal or doesn't follow good practice? :face_with_spiral_eyes:
+- #### do you notice anything that's wrong, not ideal or doesn't follow good practice? 😵‍💫
     - let me know in a message or create an issue
     - or fix it yourself and create a pull request afterwards
     - i try very hard to implement everything with perfection, but as we all know 4 eyes see more than 2 and one cannot know everything